sk1418/Join/README.md

         flags    | ""
         ------------------------

+- all given arguments must be separated by space
 - `range` follows Vim's range definition
 - `separator` must be the 1st argument, and could be any string.
 It must be quoted by `"` or `'`, depends on if an escaped special character is required.
 - the order of last two argument: count and flags are free. e.g `:Join 5 rk` and `:Join rk 5`, both are valid.